harshagrama/ATG-Artifact/README.md

    python guest_invite.py singleChannelOnly.ini
    python guest_invite.py multiChannel.ini
 ```
-#  Configuration file is used to manage guest users & channels
+#  Configuration File Is Used To Manage Guest Users & Channels

 * Each configuration file can have multiple channels as a section and API attributes as options.
 * email attribute can take list of email id's with comma separated